aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridcells/_index.md

 ```

 Maximum row index of cell which contains data or style.

+**Remarks**

 Return -1 if there is no cell whiche contains data or style in the worksheet.

 **Returns:**
 int